EdDataScienceEES/tutorial-Abigail-Louise/index.md

 view(sparrow)
 ```

 R requires data to be in long format for data analysis, where the dataset is arranged with each row representing an oberservation and each column representing a variable.
-We can do this using the `pivot_longer()` function where `sparrow` refers to the data frame, `cols = c(Urban, Forest, Farmland)` refers to the columns we want to gather into a single column, `names_to = "Habitat"` refers to the name of the new column we are creating and `values_to = "Abundance"` refers to the name of next new column which stores the values of the new gathered column.
+We can do this using the `pivot_longer()` function, where `sparrow` refers to the data frame; `cols = c(Urban, Forest, Farmland)` refers to the columns we want to gather into a single column; `names_to = "Habitat"` refers to the name of the new column we are creating; and `values_to = "Abundance"` refers to the name of next new column which stores the values of the new gathered column.

-the first object in the bracket is the data frame (`sparrow`), the second is the , the creating (`habitat`)

 ```r
 # Convert data frame to long form